Common mistakes to avoid

 More 'Filing annual financial statements' guides:

-- There are two ways to file your annual financial statements
+- How to file your annual financial statements There are 2 ways to file your annual financial statements with the Registrar.

-- A sample financial statement that can be used as a guide when preparing an annual financial statement for a society.
+- Sample financial statement A sample financial statement that can be used as a guide when preparing an annual financial statement for a society.

-- A sample Nil financial statement that can be used as a guide when preparing an annual financial statement for a society.
+- Sample NIL financial statement A sample Nil financial statement that can be used as a guide when preparing an annual financial statement for a society.

-- How to extend your filing deadline on the Incorporated Societies Register
+- Requesting an extension to your filing deadline How to extend your filing deadline on the Incorporated Societies Register